A PT’s Opinion on the Best Footwear and Insoles for Flat Feet

 Supportive Soles

 A shoe with a firm, flexible, but cushioned sole will do wonders for flat feet.
-Such a shoe should move with the sole of your feet at all times, providing sustained support throughout the gait cycle.
+Such a shoe should move with the soles of your feet at all times, providing sustained support throughout the gait cycle.
 For this reason, sandals and flip-flops are not ideal for flat feet.

 It's even better if it's elevated around the midsole to support the arch.
 This arch support will help maintain the foot in alignment and preserve the integrity of the kinetic chain, limiting the chances of injury.